Are you looking for crochet Christmas gifts you can make for family and friends? Here’s a list of things you could make using free crochet patterns!

-It’s never too early to start crocheting christmas gifts!
+It’s never too early to start crocheting Christmas gifts!

 I have to be honest, I am writing this Christmas post in August!
-But I am a BIG advocate of planning ahead, so I wanted to make sure I wrote it early in the year.
+I am a BIG advocate of planning ahead, so I wanted to make sure I wrote it early in the year.

 Are you ready to jump in?
 I know I am—I can’t wait to share these gift ideas with you!

-#1: 30-Minute Crocheted Gifts
+#1: Fast, 30-Minute Crocheted Gifts

 There’s nothing like a quick crochet project—would you agree?